VideojogosLusofona/color-shape-links-ai-competition/README.md

 1. **`G03VerySmartAI`**, which extends [`AIPlayer`].
-This class should be added as a component of the `SessionConfiguration` game object, and allows the AI to be found by the game.
+This class should be added as a component of the `SessionConfiguration` game object, and allows the AI to be found by the game and optionally configured in the Unity editor.
 2. **`G03VerySmartAIThinker`**, which implements the [`IThinker`] interface.
-   This is were the AI should actually be implemented.
+   This is where the AI should actually be implemented.

 These classes should be in their own folder, `G03VerySmart`, which in turn should be placed at [`Assets/Scripts/AI/AIs/`].
 This folder contains some